LiGNUxMan/SysStatCLI/README.md

 ## License
 This project is distributed under the **GPLv3** license.
 Feel free to use, modify, and share it!

+> Made with 💚 and a passion for free software.

 ## 🚀 Future Improvements and Features
 We're looking for contributors to continue improving SysStatCLI.
 Here are some ideas for future versions: